anpham6/android-docs/source/methods/squared.rst

 .. function:: observe([enable = true])

-  Uses *MutationObserver* [#]_ to watch for any changes to the ``parseDocument`` root element.
+  Uses :any:`MutationObserver <references-mdn-mutationobserver-observe>` to watch for any changes to the ``parseDocument`` root element.
 Start after DOM and third-party libraries are initialized.

-  :param boolean enable: (optional) Start or stop all root elements who have registered
+  :param boolean enable: (optional) Start or stop all root elements who are monitoring

   Usage::